(Python molurus bivittatus)

 Burmese Python Profiles

-Alimah is a beautiful and striking albino Burmese Python with a lot of personality!
-At 4.26 metres long and 45kg in weight, she's a very active snake who can be a bit of a handful for her keepers at times.
-She absolutely loves to explore her enclosure and mess it up, especially just after the keepers have finished cleaning.
+Alimah is a beautiful and striking albino Burmese python with a lot of personality!
+He's a very active snake who absolutely loves to explore his home and mess it up, especially just after the keepers have finished cleaning.

-Medusa the gorgeous Burmese Python is one of our photo session snakes used here at Australia Zoo to allow people get up and close and personal with these amazing animals.
+Medusa the gorgeous Burmese python may often be seen here at Australia Zoo allowing people get up and close and personal to learn more about these amazing animals.

-Medusa is currently three metres long and weights just over 14 kilograms; however she will grow much bigger.
 Burmese Pythons like Medusa have been known to reach six metres long and weigh in excess of 80 kilograms.
 Medusa still has some growing to do yet.